MattiNieminen/dockerfiles/keras/README.md

 ```

 Jupyter will start in http://localhost:8888 with <path/to/notebooks> mounted as
 a volume.
-Use the <random-token-string> to login.
+Use <random-token-string> to login.